 Substance abuse can also be used to self-medicate traumatic emotions sometimes, or compulsive habits can be used to maintain control of one’s life.
 Sexual assault survivors often turn to drugs or alcohol to cope with or control feelings of uncertainty or to “numb” their distress — or they are just finding it hard to open up about the trauma experienced to family or friends.
 The comfort offered by these drugs is short-lived, and when alcohol or drug addiction becomes a habit, it can affect a person’s mental and physical health even more.
 It can be challenging to identify when alcohol or substance use has become a problem, and it’s much more difficult to recognize these habits in oneself.
 Understanding and knowing the warning signs of addiction will help you stop becoming addicted.

-There are advanced services that can help you regain control of your life if you have been raped and are now struggling with an addiction.
+There are advanced services that can help you regain control of your life if you’re experiencing the side effects of rape and are now struggling with an addiction.
 The dependence on these drugs will develop gradually, progressing from minimal use to more regular use and, ultimately, addiction.
 When the actual cause of their addiction — past trauma — is not known, they often discover that conventional substance abuse treatment is insufficient.

 - Anxiety and depression